-Improve your strength and upper body with this bodyweight push workout you can do anywhere.
+Improve your strength and upper body with this Bodyweight Push Workout that you can do anywhere.
 Created for beginners or experienced fitness enthusiasts, this 20-minute workout is filled with the best bodyweight push exercises you can rock at home.

 Skip the gym and strengthen your upper body muscles with this push workout.

-As one of the most effective upper body exercises, you need to know how to do a push up to rock this workout.
+As one of the most effective upper-body exercises, you need to know how to do a push-up for this home workout (start by mastering form with a wall push up or an eccentric push ups if you're a beginner).

 What Are Push Exercises?